Irish singer Sinead O'Connor dies aged 56

 Her family said it was with "great sadness that we announce the passing of our beloved Sinead.
 Her family and friends are devastated and have requested privacy at this very difficult time," Irish national broadcaster RTE reported.

+Ireland's President Michael Higgins said Ireland had lost "one of our greatest and most gifted composers, songwriters and performers of recent decades".

+He praised O'Connor's "fearless commitment to the important issues which she brought to public attention, no matter how uncomfortable those truths may have been".

-Irish prime minister Leo Varadkar led tributes to the singer saying her "music was loved around the world and her talent was unmatched and beyond compare".
+Irish Prime Minister Leo Varadkar said O'Connor's "music was loved around the world and her talent was unmatched and beyond compare".

 "Condolences to her family, her friends and all who loved her music," he added.